I. Universal Evo Devo: A Model

 For an understanding of the difference between evolutionary and developmental process, consider two genetically identical twins.
 They are always chaotically unique at the molecular scale (fingerprints, brain wiring, organ microstructure, memories, the combination of alleles they make available for fertilization via their reproductive systems), but they are also always convergently similar at the whole system scale (with many common physical, process, and personality attributes).
 These similarities occur because a small and special subset of developmental genes constrain each twin to these convergent developmental outcomes, even as they experience highly unpredictable and adaptive interactions every step of the way, on the molecular scale.

-Every complex system, from stars to planets to organisms to societies to technologies, appears to have this combination of mostly unpredictable and variety-producing “evolutionary” paths, adaptive natural selection on these varied paths, and convergence on a very small subset of probabilistically predictable global “developmental” trajectories.
+Every replicating complex system, from stars to planets to organisms to societies to technologies, appears to have this combination of mostly unpredictable and variety-producing “evolutionary” paths, adaptive natural selection on these varied paths, and convergence on a very small subset of probabilistically predictable global “developmental” trajectories.
 The latter occur because the complex system is not only driven by evolutionary “possibility”, but also by developmental “constraint” from the very outset.
-Both processes are present in every replicating complex adaptive system, whether it be a sun, a cell, or a universe.
+Evolutionary processes generate new information and developmental processes conserve old information that act together, and often in tension and opposition to each other, to stabilize and improve the replicator’s survival.

 Convergent evolution offers us many concrete examples of planet-scale rather than organism-scale process of development.
 Dolphins and fish both move efficiently through water and share a similar shapes (streamlined bodies, fins), but these shapes are independently evolved.
 This evolutionary convergence (developmental attractor) occurs because both types of animals must move rapidly through the same physical environment, water.
 Thus they must find the same solution, but through very different initial paths.
 The emergence and dominance of bilateral symmetry, eyes, jointed limbs, grasping appendages, and many, many other convergent forms and functions can be understood as inevitable, once one understands how such forms and functions must be dominantly adaptive in such environments.